As an affiliate, we earn from qualifying purchases made on our website.

 - Comes with a 2-year warranty.

-- Other people have claimed to have troubles with accuracy (probably just can’t hold their hands steady enough).
+- Other people have claimed to have trouble with accuracy (probably just can’t hold their hands steady enough).

 - People have said it fogs up (just take care of it and it should be fine).

 Overall, I was pretty impressed with the VPRO500.
 It was reasonably priced and it did everything you’d want a distance finder to do.
 Sure, there are higher quality models out there, but they’re going to hurt the wallet.

 It was accurate enough for me, was simple to use, and yeah that’s about it…